Future First-Year Students

 After the offer of admission and HFS Contract are accepted, the HFS Contract will then be available in the eLiving system, where the student can indicate preferences such as housing area, roommate, Special Living Option, and Campus Meal Plan level by noon May 15.

-Room assignments are processed in date order of when the student accepts the offer of admission.
+Room assignments are processed in a random order, and is NOT based on when the student accepts the offer of admission.
 All students who accept the offer of admission will be able to indicate HFS Contract preferences, however the University cannot guarantee that these preferences will be honored.
 It should be expected that some housing preferences are more popular and may have a higher request rate, therefore filling faster than other options.
-Students who accept the offer of admission later in the process may not be assigned to a room that is based on indicated housing preferences.
+Some students may not be assigned to a room that is based on indicated housing preferences.
 Regardless of the date the student accepts the offer of admission, all first-year students will have an on-campus housing space.

 Penn State is currently in the midst of a renovation project to update residence halls in East and Pollock Halls; two-three buildings will be offline every academic year for refurbishment.
 Work will commence fall 2026.
 Learn more about the construction and renovation projects on campus.